Universite-Gustave-Eiffel/I-Simpa/Docs/tutorial_Elmia_hall.rst

 1. **Right click** on the 'Project/Project Database/Materials/User' element and **Select** 'Import from File'.

 2. **Select** the corresponding format from the drop-down list and **Open** the file on your computer.
-A new material folder is creatde named with the material file name.
+A new material folder is created named with the material file name.

 3. **Assign** each material to the corresponding surfaces group following the same procedure as for the tutorial 'Study of a teaching room' (`define surfaces`_).